 We value a richness and intensity in developing ourselves to be competent in breadth of understanding about the complexity of the human experience which includes the unconscious, passion for healing and connections to soul.

-- Prepare competent entry-level art therapists in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
+- Prepare competent entry-level Art Therapists in the cognitive (knowledge), psychomotor (skills), and affective (attitudes & behavior) learning domains.

-- Prepare art therapists with clinical competence in assessment, diagnosis and treatment planning, which includes fostering skills in therapeutic use of a broad range of art processes and materials, integrative theoretical approaches and requisite education needed for counseling licensure.
+- Prepare art therapists and counselors with clinical competence in assessment, diagnosis, and treatment planning, which includes fostering skills in therapeutic use of a broad range of art processes and materials, integrative theoretical approaches, and requisite education needed for counseling licensure.

-- Prepare art therapists to speak and write professionally about art therapy.
+- Prepare art therapists and counselors to speak and write professionally about mental health services.

-- Encourage students to develop an innovative, professional, ethical, research-minded and culturally responsive approach to art therapy through academic inquiry and personal art making and self-reflection for self-awareness.
+- Encourage students to develop an innovative, professional, ethical, research minded, and culturally responsive approach to art therapy and counseling through academic inquiry and personal art making and self-reflection for self-awareness.

 Accomplishment of our goals will serve the: